 A loss of hip abduction & external rotation strength has been found in those with ITBPS, and research has also shown those who restore strength in these muscles also improve their pain.
 (Fredericson 2000, Geisler 2020)

 It is also important to assess the whole kinetic chain in those with ITBPS.
-In our experience, it is not uncommon to see loss of strength in the calf & quads accompanying weakness in the hip muscles in those with ITBPS.
+In our experience, it is not uncommon to see a loss of strength in the calf & quads accompanying weakness in the hip muscles in those with ITBPS.
 Poor ability of these muscles to eccentrically control deceleration of the hip & knee during the stance phase can cause an increase in hip adduction & internal rotation, & places a higher strain rate on the ITB, & resultant compression.

 A thorough strength assessment will determine if you have the required strength in these areas, which will then allow for a tailored strengthening program to be implemented to address any deficits.